onur-CK/BookLand/TESTING.md

 Form validation testing confirmed that BookLand's forms effectively ensure data integrity while providing users with clear guidance when errors occur.
 The combination of client-side and server-side validation creates a robust system that prevents invalid data entry while maintaining a positive user experience.

-I'll create a concise Payment Processing Testing section for your TESTING.md document that focuses on the core aspects of Stripe integration in BookLand.

 ## Payment Processing Testing

 The payment processing functionality, implemented using Stripe, underwent extensive testing to ensure a secure and reliable checkout experience: